All Episodes

 Liberal commentators have made distasteful statements, and there's not been such an outrage.

-I want them to be able to speak their mind in a civil and thoughtful way, and I don't want them attacked or called horrible names because they're being good citizens.
+I want them to be able to speak their mind in a civil and thoughtful way.

-Uh, and that we want to send a message to all our young people that being part of a democracy involves argument and disagreements and uh debate, and we want you to be engaged, and there's a way to do it uh that doesn't uh involve uh you being demeaned and insulted, particularly when you're a private citizen.
+And that we want to send a message to all our young people that being part of a democracy involves argument and disagreements and debate.

-Well, I don't know if she's a private citizen testifying before a congressional subcommittee, but nevertheless, um he doesn't know what's in my heart, but you do.
+Well, I don't know if she's a private citizen testifying before a congressional subcommittee, but nevertheless, he doesn't know what's in my heart, but you do.

 And that is the key.

-This is the guy who stands next to Jimmy Hoffa and chuckles when Hoffa talks about the sons of bitches, quote unquote, in the Tea Party, being taken out.
+This is the guy who stands next to Jimmy Hoffa and chuckles when Hoffa talks about the sons of bitches, quote unquote, in the Tea Party being taken out.

 He laughs when they're demeaned and insulted.

-And he doesn't answer the question about other people who have been really ripped and criticized and so forth by people on the left, liberal commentators and so forth.
+And he doesn't answer the question about other people who have been really, really ripped and criticized and so forth by people on the left, liberal commentators and so forth.

 Some top Republicans say it's more like Democrats are engaged in a war for the women's vote.